RomanL1/fridget/README.md

 Open [chrome://inspect/#devices](chrome://inspect/#devices) in your chrome-based browser to debug open Chrome Developer Tools.

 > For physical devices, this only works as long as the device is connected via USB

+## Contributing
+Use [Arlos Commit Message Notation](https://github.com/RefactoringCombos/ArlosCommitNotation) when contributing to this repository.